IvanBossioP/panaio-quicktask-documentation/README.md

  * quantity, used to sent quantity of the item
  * priceLimit, used only on amazon to specify the maximum of an item, if the item price should be less than 100€ for example priceLimit must be set to 100
  * details, used only on amazon to specify an offerid this must be used with Fast mode

+Other parameters might still be supported even if undocumented, please open a ticket in our discord support server if you have some specific questions https://discord.gg/AvgQ2EMW